-Comment Administration Response Relocating the pétanque pitch was not included within the scope of the project.
+Comment Administration Response

+included within the scope of the project.

 You have other projects that are costing too much money, so you're stripping back on design and providing something cheaper.
 Put the money towards building Alkimos Pool the way the community want.
 Don't scrimp on facilities because you want to build on a flood pain.
-This has been noted.
-The need for, and scope of this project is not considered to have an impact on the progression of the Alkimos Aquatic and Recreation Centre project.
-Council will need to consider future budget allocations for this project.
+Alkimos Aquatic and Recreation Centre project.